0%

 Program & Registration

-The conference in Barcelona starts on Thursday, July 3, around 3pm CEST.
-It will end on Sunday, July 6, around 2pm CEST.
+The conference in Barcelona starts on Thursday, July 3, around 2pm CEST.
+It will end on Sunday, July 6, around 3pm CEST followed a joint action.

 We will make parts of the program available for online participation from all over the world.
-Watch out for the hybrid program.
+Check out our preliminary program here.

 To join in Barcelona, book your public transport soon to avoid rising prices – but be aware that we have a no flight policy.
-For people with special needs we aim at finding solidary solutions.
-Feel free to already get in touch before the official registration via sara[at]stay-grounded.org.
+We try to support with travel costs if this would hinder you from coming.

-The conference is planned with interpretation in English, Spanish and French.
+The conference is planned with interpretation in English, Spanish/Catalan and French where possible.

 We will ask for a registration fee to cover food, venue and travel costs, based on your financial possibilities.